‘THE SEA DEVILS’

 ‘The Sea Devils’ is a six-part story by Malcolm Hulke on a 1-disc DVD.
 It features Jon Pertwee’s Doctor with Jo Grant and the Master.
 This is one of my favourite stories from the Jon Pertwee era of ‘Doctor Who’.

 I love ‘The Sea Devils’!
-The Doctor and Jo visit the Master at an island prison, following ‘The Dæmons’.
-There also have been reports of sinking ships, as the Sea Devils wake up to reclaim Earth.
+The Doctor and Jo visit the Master in prison on an island, following ‘The Dæmons’.
+There have also been reports of sinking ships as the Sea Devils wake up to reclaim Earth.